AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: More practice on functions.
 Got back to coding after a day of break.

 **Thoughts**: "Breaks are important!" -Anonymous

+### R1D44: July 15

+**Today's Progress**: Kinda stuck on functions.
+I was planning on moving on to the next topic, however I feel like I need to practice functions a little bit more to get a solid foundational understanding.

+**Thoughts**: "Every day is different, and some days are better than others, but no matter how challenging the day, I get up and live it." -Muhammad Ali

+### R1D45: July 16

+**Today's Progress**: Did a review on the things I've so far.
+Getting ready for the next #100Devs class which is, SUPER REVIEW.

+**Thoughts**: “Do first things first, and second things not at all.” –Peter Drucker